Amazon bans police use of its face recognition for a year

 Microsoft has been vocal about the need to regulate facial recognition to prevent human rights abuses but hasn’t said it wouldn’t sell it to law enforcement.
 The company didn't respond to a request for comment Wednesday.

-Amazon has attracted outsize attention since it introduced Rekognition in 2016 and began pitching to law enforcement.
-Many U.S. agencies rely on facial recognition technology built by companies that are not as well known, such as Tokyo-based NEC or the European companies Idemia and Cognitec, Garvie said.
+Amazon began attracting attention from the American Civil Liberties Union and privacy advocates after it introduced Rekognition in 2016 and began pitching it to law enforcement.
+But experts like Garvie say many U.S. agencies rely on facial recognition technology built by companies that are not as well known, such as Tokyo-based NEC, Chicago-based Motorola Solutions or the European companies Idemia, Gemalto and Cognitec.

-Amazon said organizations, such as those that use Rekognition to help find missing children, will still have access to the technology.
+Amazon isn't abandoning facial recognition altogether.
+The company said organizations, such as those that use Rekognition to help find children who are missing or sexually exploited, will still have access to the technology.

+This week's announcements by Amazon and IBM follow a push by Democratic lawmakers to pass a sweeping police reform package in Congress that could include restrictions on the use of facial recognition, especially in police body cameras.
+Though not commonly used in the U.S., the possibility of cameras that could monitor crowds and identify people in real time have attracted bipartisan concern.

+The tech industry has fought against outright bans of facial recognition, but some companies have called for federal laws that could set guidelines for responsible use of the technology.

 O'Brien reported from Providence, Rhode Island.